researchspace/researchspace/README.md

 #### Frontend
 You can use standard browser developer tools for debugging the frontend.
 Furthermore, there is a dedicated plugin called "React Developer Tools" (available for Chrome, Firefox** for debugging and tracing states of React components.

-There are several convenient specifies, if being in the development mode:
+There are several convenient specifics, if in the development mode:

 **Hot-Reloading**